 Waterskiing is forbidden from one-half hour after sunset to one-half hour before sunrise.

-Camping: Primitive camping is normally allowed on islands and sandbars.
-Please adhere to the "pack-it-in, pack-it-out" (Leave No Trace) ethic.
+Primitive camping is normally allowed on islands and sandbars.
+Please visit the Camping Page for more information including the park's Leave-No-Trace ethic ("pack-it-in, pack-it-out").
 On the Nebraska side of the channel, the adjacent landowner owns all the land up to the center of the channel.
 This includes islands, bottomlands and even the riverbed.
 On the South Dakota side of the channel, the landowner owns up to the mean high water level.
 In several locations along the river, the state border is still undetermined.

-One of the dangers of boating on the Missouri is missing the main channel and going aground in the shallows.
+One of the dangers of boating on the Missouri is missing the main channel and going around shallow areas.
 A sure sign of a shallow area is water rippling.
 The current passing over a barely submerged area causes this effect.
 Another way to avoid shallow water is to look for changes in the color of the water.
 Water that has a light brownish color compared to a deeper blue color of nearby water is a sign of a submerged sandbar.

 Snags should be avoided for the danger they present and the potential they pose for damage if struck by a boat.
 A particularly dangerous type of snag is the "widowmaker."
 This is a snag that is barely below the surface of the water.
 It can be seen as a V-shaped ripple of water.
 Some parts of the park are noticeably filled with snags.
 This is particularly true at North Alabama Bend to Mulberry Bend (river mile 779 to river mile 776).
 This and other areas filled with snags should be approached with caution and steered through slowly.